 See if you can find places to pitch articles or blog posts so you can start developing a portfolio.
 At first, you’ll probably need to write for anyone who will have you, but as you build your reputation you’ll get better and better gigs.

 Of course, you can apply for a full-time job as a content writer.
-And your chances of landing one will improve as you build your portfolio.
+And the better your portfolio gets, the more opportunities you’ll have.

 How much does a content creator make?